kmansouri/QSAR-ready/README.md

 The parameters selected by default are suggested for use in OPERA.

-All configuration required is avaialble in the input component.
+All configuration required is available in the input component.
 The workflow will then adapt and run autonomously.

 The workflow can also be executed in batch mode using the command line:
 <knime path>\knime.exe -reset -nosplash -nosave -application org.knime.product.KNIME_BATCH_APPLICATION -workflowDir="knime-workspace/QSAR-ready_2.5.6" -workflow.varaiable=cmd_input,"<input path>\inputfile",String